Available in Nexus Repository OSS and Nexus Repository Pro

-As documented in Section 20.1, “Installing Additional Plugins” Nexus is built as a collection of plugins supported by a core architecture and additional plugins can be installed.
+As documented in Section 21.1, “Managing Plugins”, Nexus Repository Manager Pro and Nexus Repository Manager OSS are built as a collection of plugins supported by a core architecture and additional plugins can be installed.

-An example for the plugin documentation is the main documentation for the core Nexus API linked off the Nexus Restlet 1.x Plugin from Figure 6.43, “Plugin Console” and displayed in Figure 6.44, “Documentation Website for the Core API”
+All the functionality in the user interface is accessing the REST API’s provided by the different plugins.
+An example for the plugin documentation is the main documentation for the core Nexus API linked off the Nexus Restlet 1.x Plugin from Figure 6.24, “Plugin Console” and displayed in Figure 6.25, “Documentation Website for the Core REST API”

 You can use the REST API to integrate the repository manager with your external systems.

 If your external integration uses Java, or is otherwise JVM based, then you can use the Nexus Repository Manager client using the dependency from Nexus Client Core Dependency for Maven Projects with the version corresponding to your repository manager version.